How to Make Bread Crumbs

 This post may contain affiliate or sponsored links.
 Please read our disclosure policy.

 Let’s talk about how to make bread crumbs!
-Once you grasp this simple method to make your own homemade bread crumbs, you’ll wonder why you ever paid more for lower quality ones from the store.
+Once you grasp this simple and fast method to make your own homemade bread crumbs, you’ll wonder why you ever paid more for lower quality ones from the store.

 4 Reasons Homemade Bread Crumbs Are Better

-Making homemade breadcrumbs offers several advantages over store-bought options:
+Making homemade bread crumbs offers several advantages over store-bought options:

 - Cost Savings and Less Food Waste: Making your own allows you to save money by utilizing leftover bread that might be otherwise tossed out.
+You can also use stale bread in our Blueberry French Toast Casserole.

 - Reduced Additives and Preservatives: Most store-bought breadcrumbs contain additives, preservatives, or artificial ingredients.
 By making your own, it’s a little easier to avoid these.
+Same story for Homemade Chicken Broth.

 - Flexibility and Versatility: Whether you prefer a fine or coarse texture, you can easily adjust the breadcrumbs based on your preference or the requirements of your recipe.